Bangalore in Bloom – Flowering Trees In Bangalore In Summer

 Gulmohar Tree

 The Gulmohar trees set the garden city ablaze with their vibrant vermillion hue.
 This flowering tree is a popular avenue tree in Bangalore.
-Just before Summer the tree looks barren sans leaves with protruding branches.
-Suddenly luminous leaves show up followed by flowers which slowly cover the leaves creating a vermillion cover as if setting the place ablaze.
+Just before Summer, the tree looks barren, sans leaves, with protruding branches.
+Suddenly, luminous leaves appear, followed by flowers that slowly cover them, creating a vermillion cover as if setting the place ablaze.
 It is native to Madagascar.
 Its botanical name is Delonix regia, while assuming other names like Royal Poinciana, Flamboyant, Flame of the forest etc.

-The Gulmohar tree dominates the areas of Rajajeshwari Nagar, Malleshwaram, Rajaji Nagar, Shankar Mutt, Seshadripuram and Yelahanka with their vibrant presence.
+The Gulmohar tree dominates the areas of Rajajeshwari Nagar, Malleshwaram, Rajaji Nagar, Shankar Mutt, Seshadripuram, and Yelahanka with its vibrant presence.

 Copper Pod